Frequently Asked Questions

 The orientation fees vary slightly by the type of program you may attend.

 All first-year students (domestic or international) will attend a 2-day freshman orientation and will be charged a fee of $120 at the time of registration.
-Students who participate in the face-to-face orientation sessions will be charged an additional $45 to cover the cost of housing, meals, materials, and staffing needs.
-This fee will be added to your student account in MyMav after you attend orientation.
+Students who participate in the face-to-face orientation sessions may choose to participate in an optional on-campus overnight experience.
+This experience will include an overnight stay in a residence hall, dinner, breakfast, and fun activities to help you meet new people and make new friends.
+This overnight experience costs $45 to cover the cost of double-occupancy housing (students would share a room with another student), meals, and supplies.

 Transfer and International Graduate Students